No beach to walk on.

 What’s that got to do with an art gallery?

 All the pictures above are from the ground floor of the Mexican Embassy in Montevideo.
-When we arrived, the receptionist remember who we were, and why we were there.
+When we arrived, the receptionist remembered who we were, and why we were there.
 The consul was gracious and welcoming.

 Now, I have nothing bad to say about the US Embassy personnel in Montevideo.
 They were in fact surprisingly accommodating when I recently renewed my passport.